tanchongmin/agentjo/contrib/Fun_AgentJo_Projects/Text-Based Adventure/README.md

 - Preparation: In your .env file, add in the OPENAI_API_KEY, or the API keys of the LLM you are using

+- If you would like to use Pixabay image search instead of generation, add in the PIXABAY_API_KEY in .env.
+You can get an API key here: <a href = "https://www.pixabay.com/"> https://pixabay.com/ </a>

 - There is also an Images and Music folder

 - To run: Open the Game.ipynb and run the cell.
 Enjoy!